-In Singapore, foreign labour helps to supplement our aging population and shortage of talent in areas such as the technology sector which requires highly specialised skills.
+In Singapore, foreign labour helps to supplement our ageing population and shortage of talent in areas such as the technology sector which requires highly specialised skills.

 So far, this policy has helped us maintain our competitiveness and attract large multinational companies to expand in Singapore.

 As Minister of Trade and Industry Chan Chun Sing had mentioned previously, Singapore prefers “the world’s best and brightest to be with Team Singapore – to augment our skills and capabilities, competing on our side rather than against us, and ultimately, to benefit Singaporeans, not to substitute or hurt them.”